Mumba Devi Temple: Legend

 The temple is dedicated to goddess Parvati (also known as Gauri) in her fisherwoman form.
 To take the form of Mahakali, goddess Parvati had to gain perseverance and concentration.
 At that time Lord Shiva (husband of goddess Parvati) insisted goddess Parvati to reincarnate in the form of a fisherwoman by which she can gain the ability of perseverance and concentration as a fisherman gains both these qualities while learning fishing.
 Goddess Parvati then incarnated as a fisher woman and took hermitage at the place of fishermen (current location—Mumbai).
 Goddess Parvati at her early age was known as Matsya and later she came to be known as Mumba in her fisherwoman form.
 Mumba dedicated herself in learning perseverance and concentration under the guidance of fishermen as they were keen in their profession of catching fishes by concentration and perseverance.
 When Mumba mastered the techniques of perseverance and concentration, the time came for her to return to her abode from where she had come.
 Lord Shiva came in the form of fisherman and married Mumba realising, who she truly was.
 Later the fishermen requested her to stay there forever and so she became the village goddess (grama devata).
 As she was signified as "Aai" (meaning 'mother' in Marathi) by the people living there, she came to be known as Mumba Aai.
 And Mumbai got its name from her.

 Places to see

-The Mumbadevi road is to the right from the northern end of Zaveri Bazaar.
-It is a narrow street lined with stalls selling a spectrum of objects associated with Hindu religion – copper bracelets, rings, rudrakska malas, brass lingams, photographs of deities, incense, saffron and so on.
+The Mumba devi road is to the right from the northern end of Zaveri Bazaar.
+It is a narrow street lined with stalls selling a spectrum of objects associated with Hindu religion – copper bracelets, rings, rudraksha malas, brass lingams, photographs of deities, incense, saffron and so on.
 Ochre clad sadhus flit along the street, their foreheads smeared with ash paste and vermilion.